fetchai/genesis-fetchhub/fetchhub-4/7-software-upgrade-v0.14.0.md

 # Software upgrade
+> :exclamation: :no_entry_sign: This guide is **NOT** finalised yet.
+It is subject to further changes, since some required information
+> will become known later (e.g. final halt block heights for chains involved, git tags, content of exported
+> `genesis.cudos.json` file, etc. ...).

 This guide is describing the procedure to upgrade to the [{==> CHANGE ME! <==} v0.14.0-rc9](https://github.com/fetchai/fetchd/releases/tag/v0.14.0-rc9) following the [{==> CHANGE ME! <==} CUDOS mainnet migration #32](https://www.mintscan.io/fetchai/proposals/32) software upgrade governance proposal.